Year in Review: Seminole State’s Best of 2019

 5. New Educational Partnerships

 Expanding transfer and completion options for its students and access to higher education for Florida residents, Seminole State added new educational partnerships in 2019.
 The College partnered with UF Online, the University of Florida's fully online baccalaureate degree program.
-The partnership gives the College’s Associate in Arts (A.A.) graduates the option of easy transfer to UF’s online bachelor’s degree programs not offered at Seminole State with guaranteed acceptance, admissions support and other benefits.
+The partnership gives the College’s Associate in Arts (A.A.) graduates the option of easy transfer to UF’s online bachelor’s degree programs not offered at Seminole State with accelerated admissions, admissions support and other benefits.
 UF Online is offered in addition to Seminole State’s 2+2 program with the University of Central Florida, DirectConnect to UCF™.
 A.A. graduates also receive guaranteed acceptance to any state university.

 Seminole State also joined Complete Florida, a statewide initiative to help more than 2.2 million Floridians who started college but never finished their degree earn the credentials they need for the job they want.
 With Complete Florida, students are matched with a personal success coach to help them navigate the education process from admission through graduation.